sladg/pdf-lambda/README.md

 ## Usage

+`GET /` - simple check to see options and configuration.

-`/pdf/merge` - merge multiple PDFs into one
+`POST /pdf/merge-multiple` - merge multiple PDFs into one

-`/pdf/convert` - convert HTML to PDF
+`POST /pdf/convert-from-html` - convert HTML to PDF

 Make sure to set `Accept: application/pdf` in request headers.